GEWI

-GEWI was founded in 1992 by Hagen Geppert and Dr. Karl Will.
-The “GEWI” name is derived from the first two letters of the two founders’ last names.
-GEWI began as a specialist developer of programmable hardware for global television manufacturers, with customers such as Sony and Grundig.
+GEWI is a German software company founded in 1992 by Hagen Geppert and Karl Will, headquartered in Bernburg, Germany.
+The company name is formed from the first two letters of the surnames of its founders - Geppert and Will.
+GEWI develops traffic and travel information software, with its main product, the Traffic Information Center (TIC), used in 31 countries for applications including real-time navigation data, road incident management, and traffic news broadcasting.

-In 1997, GEWI produced one of the world's first FM receivers to collect RDS-TMC data to display on video monitors at airports.

-With the ability to inform travelers, GEWI's customer identified a new requirement, to be able to display more traffic information than was available.
-One of the problems at the time was the lack of sources of accurate digitized traffic information.
-GEWI analyzed customer requirements and offered to develop software that would collect, view, create, store, and distribute traffic information to the RDS-TMC receivers.
-This became the first generation of GEWI's TIC product “TMC Office”.
+The company operates through two entities: GEWI Europe, based in Germany with offices in Bernburg and Leipzig, and GEWI North America, based in Sugar Land, Texas.

 GEWI Business

 The company consists of two corporations: GEWI Europe based in Germany with offices in Bernburg and Leipzig.
 Hagen Geppert serves as Worldwide CEO.
 GEWI North America is located in Sugar Land (Houston) Texas and managed by North America CEO Jim O'Neill.
 Additional offices are located in the UK and USA.

 GEWI has a global customer base and has been ISO 9001 certified for quality standards annually since 1997, and is currently certified ISO 9001:2008.